 There is absolutely no other city like it in the world; it is so full of life…everywhere.
 You cannot help but be caught up in the hustle and bustle, the crowds, congestion and food – all day and all night.
 This is not to be ignored but is to be experientially jumped into full throttle.

-At first glance nothing appears to be static here – 3 wheeled automobiles called Tuk-Tuks weave in and out of traffic, the sidewalks are filled with throngs of moving people and there always seems to be another skyscraper, hotel, apartment, or shopping mall under construction.
+At first glance nothing appears to be static here – 3 wheeled automobiles called Tuk-Tuks weave in and out of traffic, the sidewalks are filled with throngs of moving people and there always seems to be another Bangkok hotel, skyscraper, apartment, or shopping mall under construction.
 However, there are some sights that seem to remain the same year after year – serene places like the estate of Jim Thompson, the famous Wats of Po and Arun, not so calm places such as Khao San Road and of course the Grand Palace.

 “Wat Hunting Without Map” is a favorite activity of mine when I am in Bangkok.
 I visit new streets that I haven’t been to before, see new shops, and find new attractions.
 Every time I go “Wat Hunting Without Map” I become hopelessly and utterly lost!
 This is fun – I never worry too much – I always carry the handy card map of my hotel in my money belt and I have the name and street memorized in case I do lose the map card.

 When I randomly disappear into crowds somewhere on the streets of this huge city it may appear that I am in the middle of nowhere.
 Usually I am the only visible foreigner in the crowd, no one is speaking English and everything looks, smells and feels “exotic” compared to “Western” countries.
 This is exciting and uniquely refreshing.

 Bangkok is a sprawling metropolis of over 8 million people.
 From the center of city you can look 360 degrees in any direction and all you will see is buildings for as far as you can see.